 Requirements Related to Calendar (4.1, 4.2,) Requirement No. Requirement Description 4.1 The system shall store the dates and times of meetings of the PRS.
 4.2 Users shall be able to create a new meeting for the calendar to track.
 4.3 The system shall display all the dates and times of meetings of the PRS to PRS members.
 4.4 Users shall be able to update the date and time of a meeting.
 4.5 Users shall be able to delete a meeting.
 4.6 The system shall be able to associate a list of meeting agendas or minutes with each meeting.
 4.7 Users shall be able to modify the list of associated meeting agendas and minutes for a meeting.
-4.8 The system shall send e-mail reminders to PRS members 24 hours before a meeting with all associated meeting agendas as PDF attachments to the e-mail.
+4.8 The system shall send e-mail reminders to PRS members 24 hours before a meeting with all associated meeting agendas as attachments to the e-mail.
 4.9 The system shall send e-mail notification to all PRS members when a meeting is deleted.

-Requirements Relat Requirements Related to Comment System (5.1, 5.2,) Requirement No. Requirement Description 5.1 The system shall allow users to create comments on a document.
+Requirements Related to Comment System (5.1, 5.2,) Requirement No. Requirement Description 5.1 The system shall allow users to create comments on a document.
 5.2 The system shall display the comments of a specified document to users.
-5.3 The system shall allow users to comment on an existing comment.
-5.4 The system shall support only single nested comments.
-5.5 The system shall display the author of each comment.
-5.6 The system shall display the date of each comment.
-5.7 The system shall allow users to edit their comments.
-5.8 The name of the current revision at the time of the creation of the comment shall be displayed with each top-level comment.
+5.3 The system shall display the author of each comment.
+5.4 The system shall display the date of each comment.
+5.5 The system shall allow users to edit their comments.
+5.6 The name of the current revision at the time of the creation of the comment shall be displayed with each top-level comment.

 Requirements Related to the User Authentication (6.1, 6.2,) Requirement No. Requirement Description 6.1 The system shall direct users to a login page if that user is not currently logged in.
 6.2 The user shall be blocked from accessing the system if the user is not logged in.
-6.3 The system shall allow users to log in using their CSULA-provided credentials if they are CSULA faculty.
+6.3 The system shall allow users to log in using their CSULA-provided credentials if they are CSULA faculty. they are good a faculty.